9 Candy-Free Easter Activities For Families

 We love Easter around here!
-But, after the bingeing of the holidays and the boxes of candy at Valentine’s Day, I’m always looking for playful, non-sweet alternatives by Easter.
+But, after the holidays and the boxes of candy on Valentine’s Day, I’m looking for playful, non-sweet alternatives by Easter.

 Activities for Kids this Easter